HillsMakan/sydneyhillsmakan/src/content/partner/peanutbutterbar.md

 cuisine:
   - Dessert
 region:
-  - Blacktown
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 5
 discount_text: Please show your member card to the waiter to redeem and must order with waiter only when placing your order.
 Available for dine-in service